owenmonroe/knowledge_periodicals_text_reuse/004_source3.md

 ## Rooks in _The Penny Magazine_

 The following three images are consecutive pages of _The Penny Magazine_, the December 31, 1838, monthly supplement issue.
-This is page 33 – 35 1839 volume.
+These are pages 33 – 35 of the 1839 collected volume.

 {% assign rook_penny_1 = site.mindoc_media | sort: "order" |
 where_exp: "item", "item.page == 'source3'" | where_exp: "item",